-Welcome to Adams’ Pack Station and the San Gabriel Mountains of Southern California.
-We are at Chantry Flat, the heart of Big Santa Anita Canyon, and one of the most popular and historically-significant spots in the Angeles National Forest.
+Adams’ Pack Station is located at Chantry Flat, the heart of Big Santa Anita Canyon in the San Gabriel Mountains of Southern California, and one of the most popular and historically-significant spots in the Angeles National Forest.
 Built in 1936, this is thought to be the last pack station of its kind in the United States.

 So, what is a pack station?
 A pack station is the base of operations for one who transports freight via pack animals (this person is called an outfitter).